-The objective of primary care networks (PCNs) is for group practices together to create more collaborative workforces which ease the pressure of GP's, leaving them better able to focus on patient care.
+The objective of primary care networks (PCNs) is for group PCNs together to create more collaborative workforces which ease the pressure of GP's, leaving them better able to focus on patient care.

-This practice is a member of [PCN name].
+This PCN is a member of Swadlincote PCN.
 Other members of the network are: